-- 1.1 This Statement of Policy (SoP) sets out the Prudential Regulation Authority's (PRA) approach to the implementation of the Other Systemically Important Institutions Buffer (O-SII buffer). - 1.1A The O-SII buffer replaces the previous buffer used to address the risk posed by systemically important institutions, the systemic risk buffer.
+- 1.1 This statement of policy (SoP) sets out the Prudential Regulation Authority's (PRA) approach to the implementation of the Other Systemically Important Institutions Buffer (O-SII buffer). - 1.1 A The O-SII buffer replaces the previous buffer used to address the risk posed by systemically important institutions, the systemic risk buffer.
 The change resulted from the UK implementation of the Capital Requirements Directive (2019/878/EU) (CRD V). - 1.2 UK legislation implementing the O-SII buffer requires the Financial Policy Committee (FPC) to establish a framework for an O-SII buffer that applies to large building societies and ring fenced bodies (RFBs).
-The Capital Requirements (Capital Buffers and Macroprudential Measures) Regulations 2014, as amended (the 'Capital Buffers Regulations') require the PRA to apply the framework set out by the FPC on the O-SII buffer from Tuesday 29 December 2020. - 1.3 The FPC published The Financial Policy Committee's framework for the O-SII buffer ('FPC framework') in May 2016 and updated this in December 2020 and May 2022.
-This document, along with the FPC framework, forms the Bank of England's broader framework for the O-SII buffer. - 1.4 The PRA will review this SoP at least every two years.
+The Capital Requirements (Capital Buffers and Macroprudential Measures) Regulations 2025 (Capital Buffers Regulations') require the PRA to apply the framework set out by the FPC on the O-SII buffer. - 1.3 The FPC first published The Financial Policy Committee's framework for the O-SII buffer (FPC framework) in May 2016 and reviews this at least every three years This document, along with the FPC framework, forms the Bank of England's broader framework for the O-SII buffer. - 1.4 In line with the FPC's review cycle, the PRA will review this SoP at least every three years.